 Your job is to rise above it.

-The following tips can reduce the conflict and drama in your life.
+The following pointers can reduce the conflict and drama in your life.

 - When initiating a conversation, set the parameters beforehand.